soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 ### Intended Audience

-Metadata Augmentation is a backend component providing outputs, which users can see displayed in the [Metadata Catalogue](catalogue.md).
+Metadata Augmentation is a backend component providing outputs, which users can see displayed in the [SoilWise Finder](catalogue.md).
 Therefore the Intended Audience corresponds to the one of the [Metadata Catalogue](../catalogue/#intended-audience).
 Additionally we expect a maintenance role:

 * **SWC Administrator** monitoring the augmentation processes, access to history, logs and statistics.
 Administrators can manually start a specific augmentation process.